splynx/docs/files/en/inventory/reports/reports.md

 ### Items

-Under *Inventory → Reports → Items*, you will find general reports on all the items, regardless of their status - whether they are in stock, sold, assigned, rented, etc.
+Under *Inventory → Reports → Items*, you will find a history report on all items, including it’s status at the time a change was made - whether it’s in stock, sold, assigned, rented, etc.

 At the top of the page, you can filter the presented information by *Suppliers*, *Vendor*, *Product*.